 A dish with many names: Chunthi Vanghun, Tschunt Wangun, Bom Chount Wangan - exotic sounding names for this easy and very tasty Kashmiri Green Apple Brinjal Curry.
-Gets made in no time at all, and the flavours of the tart green apple taken with the mild brinjal makes for a curry different from anything I have made before with brinjal.
+Gets made in no time at all, and the flavours of the tart green apple added to that of the fried brinjal makes for a very different eggplant curry.

 As you would have seen from my earlier posts, the group works like this:

 I’m one of the food-blogger members of the Facebook group, Shhhhh Cooking Secretly Challenge and recently we have been making food from the regional cuisine ie of each Indian State.
 Each of us members is partnered with another and we exchange the names of 2 ingredients to fit in with the theme for the month.
 We each prepare the dish of our choice and post a picture on the group.
 The other members try to guess which 2 ingredients were the ‘secret’ ones used in the recipe.

 My partner for June, the vivacious Renu Agrawal Dongre suggested Lotus stem as one of the ingredients to be used.
 I was happy with this and planned to make Kamal Kakdi Yakhni Curry.
 Searching high and low in Bangalore's markets, however, including Jayanagar's 4th Block market which usually has every vegetable under the Sun, I could not lay my hands on Lotus stems as the monsoons had set in and these veggies were not available in this season.
 Back I went to Renuji, and we rethought the ingredients: this time it was apple and fennel.
 The choice of recipe then became easy as both my cookbooks had a recipe for the Kashmiri Green Apple Brinjal Curry!
 My recipe is an adaptation of these two recipes.